 Due to scheduling requirements, there may be situations where a paraeducator is claimed for more FTE than the assigned supervisor.
 This is a rare occurrence, and LEAs should be able to provide an identified process to ensure adequate supervision has been developed and implemented for all such instances.

-Specific Paraeducator Assignments Administratively Assigned Paraeducator
+Specific Paraeducator Assignments

+Administratively Assigned Paraeducator

-There are three reimbursable administrative paraeducator assignments.
-The following should be assigned to an administrator (AD) for supervision and must meet all teaching paraeducator requirements.
+The following should be assigned to an administrator (AD or SU) for supervision and must meet all teaching paraeducator requirements.